cjam/react-native-spotify-remote/README.md

-# Spotify for React Native
+# Spotify App Remote for React Native

-A react native module for the Spotify SDK
+A react native module for the Spotify Remote SDK

+>## Currently Only Implemented for iOS

 ## Contributing / Opening Issues